decentraland/documentation/content/creator/sdk7/interactivity/button-events/system-based-events.md

 weight: 3
 ---

 If your scene has multiple similar entities that are all activated using the same logic, you can write a single system to iterates over all of them and describe that behavior only once.
 This is also the most performant and more [data oriented]({{< ref "/content/creator/sdk7/architecture/data-oriented-programming.md" >}}) approach.

+You can also use a system to detect [global input events](#global-input-events), so that the scene reacts whenever a key is pressed, without consideration for where the player's cursor is aiming.

 If all you want to do is click or push a button on a single entity to activate it, the easiest way is to use the [Register a callback]({{< ref "/content/creator/sdk7/interactivity/button-events/register-callback.md" >}}) approach.